Teen-age girl in electronic wheelchair outside in park-like setting in summer looking at an attentive, friendly black and white dog.

 Idecabtagene vicleucel, CAR T cell therapy, FDA approved 2021

-Eye disease
+Eye diseases

 Voretigene neparvovec-rzyl, AAV, FDA approved 2017